Notchayan/Pingala-Timetable-Extension/README.md

-# Pingala Timetable Chrome Extension
+# Class Hai Bhai! - Chrome Extension for Pingala

-The **Pingala Timetable Chrome Extension** is an advanced tool designed to streamline timetable management for students, offering features such as simplified timetable imports, real-time class notifications, and seamless lecture hall updates.
-This extension enhances the overall student experience by providing comprehensive and up-to-date access to their schedules, while ensuring ease of use and privacy.
+Class Hai Bhai! is a Chrome Extension designed to enhance student experience by simplifying timetable management from Pingala, IITK's Academic Management Portal, and providing timely class notifications.

 ## Features

 ### 1. Timetable Import
-The extension allows the user to fetch their timetable directly from the **Student Add-Drop Application Page** or **Student Pre-Registration Application Page**.
-The fetched timetable is securely stored within the extension, ensuring efficient access and management.
+The user can fetch his/her timetable from the Form Status Page on Pingala, by choosing the Pre-registeration Form for the current semester.
+The imported timetable is stored securely within the extension, ensuring easy access and management.

-### 2. Lecture Hall Update
-Users can retrieve lecture hall information (where available) from the **Check Timetable** page and automatically update the stored timetable.
-This feature guarantees that the timetable is accurate and up to date.

-### 3. Full Timetable View
+### 2. Full Timetable View
-The user can view their complete timetable in a dedicated tab.
-This feature provides a comprehensive overview of classes, labs, and free periods in one place, allowing for easy navigation and planning.
+The user can view his/her complete timetable in a new tab.
+This allows the user to have a comprehensive overview of his/her classes, labs, and free periods all in one place.

-### 4. Notification System
+### 3. Notification System
-A built-in notification system sends timely reminders 15 minutes before each class.
-Users are alerted in advance, ensuring they stay on track with their schedule.
+The extension also has a built-in notification system.
+The user will receive timely notifications 15 minutes before every class.

-### 5. Class Management
+### 4. Class Management
-Users can remove unwanted classes or labs from their timetable.
-The extension detects and highlights class conflicts (e.g., overlapping schedules), marking them in red for easy identification and resolution.
+The user has the flexibility to remove any unwanted class or lab from his/her timetable.
+The extension even identifies clashes where two classes are scheduled simultaneously, marking them in red for easy identification and removal.

-### 6. Customized User Dashboard
+### 5. Customised User Dashboard
-The extension displays a personalized user dashboard that includes the student's profile details, such as:
-- **Picture**
-- **Name**
-- **Roll Number**
-- **Programme**
-- **Department**
-- **Semester**
-- **Number of Applied Credits**
+The extension also displays the user's Picture, Name, Roll Number, Programme, Department, Semester and the Number of Applied Credits.

 ## How to Use

-1. **Installation**: Install the Pingala Timetable Chrome Extension from the Chrome Web Store.
+1. **Installation**: Install the Class Hai Bhai! extension from the Chrome Web Store.
-2. **Fetching Timetable**: Navigate to the **Student Add-Drop Application Page** or **Student Pre-Registration Application Page**.
-Click on `Fetch TimeTable` to import a new timetable.
+2. **Fetching Timetable**: Open Pingala.
+Navigate to the Form Status Page and choose the form for a semester and click on `Fetch TimeTable` whenever you want to fetch a new timetable.
-3. **Updating Lecture Halls**: Go to the **Check Timetable** page, select the appropriate year and semester, and click on **Show**.
-Then open the extension and click on `Fetch Lecture Halls` to retrieve the lecture hall information (if available).
-4. **Viewing Timetable and Managing Classes**: Click on **Check Timetable** to view the currently stored timetable.
-To delete a class, click on **Delete Class** and then click the '-' icon in red.
-Once finished, click on **Stop Deleting** to save changes.
+3. **Viewing Timetable and Class Management**: Click on `Check Timetable` to view the currently stored timetable.
+To delete any class, click on `Delete Class` and then Click on the '-' icon in red to delete any class.
+When you are done, click on `Stop Deleting` to save the changes.
-5. **Upcoming Class Notifications**: Receive class reminders 15 minutes before each scheduled class.
-Click on **Upcoming Class** to manually receive a notification about the next class.
+4. **Upcoming Class Notifications**: Receive timely class notifications 15 minutes before each class.
+Further, Click on `Upcoming Class` to manually get a notification about the next class.
+Note : In order to get a new notification, ensure that you have cleared all the previous notifications.
-6. **Viewing Full Timetable in a Separate Tab**: Click on **Show Full Timetable** to view your complete timetable in a new tab.
+5. **Viewing Full TimeTable in a Separate Tab**: Click on `Show Full Timetable` to comprehensively view the full timetable in a new tab.

 ## Privacy and Security

-At Pingala, the security and privacy of our users are paramount.
-The extension stores your timetable data locally, ensuring that no personal information is shared or transmitted.
-All user data remains within the user's browser environment, safeguarding privacy at all times.

-## Directory Structure

-Below is the directory structure for the Pingala Timetable Chrome Extension:

-Here is the Markdown code for the documentation:

-md
-Copy code
-# Pingala Timetable Chrome Extension

-The **Pingala Timetable Chrome Extension** is an advanced tool designed to streamline timetable management for students, offering features such as simplified timetable imports, real-time class notifications, and seamless lecture hall updates.
-This extension enhances the overall student experience by providing comprehensive and up-to-date access to their schedules, while ensuring ease of use and privacy.

-## Features

-### 1. Timetable Import
-The extension allows the user to fetch their timetable directly from the **Student Add-Drop Application Page** or **Student Pre-Registration Application Page**.
-The fetched timetable is securely stored within the extension, ensuring efficient access and management.

-### 2. Lecture Hall Update
-Users can retrieve lecture hall information (where available) from the **Check Timetable** page and automatically update the stored timetable.
-This feature guarantees that the timetable is accurate and up to date.

-### 3. Full Timetable View
-The user can view their complete timetable in a dedicated tab.
-This feature provides a comprehensive overview of classes, labs, and free periods in one place, allowing for easy navigation and planning.

-### 4. Notification System
-A built-in notification system sends timely reminders 15 minutes before each class.
-Users are alerted in advance, ensuring they stay on track with their schedule.

-### 5. Class Management
-Users can remove unwanted classes or labs from their timetable.
-The extension detects and highlights class conflicts (e.g., overlapping schedules), marking them in red for easy identification and resolution.

-### 6. Customized User Dashboard
-The extension displays a personalized user dashboard that includes the student's profile details, such as:
-- **Picture**
-- **Name**
-- **Roll Number**
-- **Programme**
-- **Department**
-- **Semester**
-- **Number of Applied Credits**

-## How to Use

-1. **Installation**: Install the Pingala Timetable Chrome Extension from the Chrome Web Store.
-2. **Fetching Timetable**: Navigate to the **Student Add-Drop Application Page** or **Student Pre-Registration Application Page**.
-Click on `Fetch TimeTable` to import a new timetable.
-3. **Updating Lecture Halls**: Go to the **Check Timetable** page, select the appropriate year and semester, and click on **Show**.
-Then open the extension and click on `Fetch Lecture Halls` to retrieve the lecture hall information (if available).
-4. **Viewing Timetable and Managing Classes**: Click on **Check Timetable** to view the currently stored timetable.
-To delete a class, click on **Delete Class** and then click the '-' icon in red.
-Once finished, click on **Stop Deleting** to save changes.
-5. **Upcoming Class Notifications**: Receive class reminders 15 minutes before each scheduled class.
-Click on **Upcoming Class** to manually receive a notification about the next class.
-6. **Viewing Full Timetable in a Separate Tab**: Click on **Show Full Timetable** to view your complete timetable in a new tab.

-## Privacy and Security

-At Pingala, the security and privacy of our users are paramount.
-The extension stores your timetable data locally, ensuring that no personal information is shared or transmitted.
-All user data remains within the user's browser environment, safeguarding privacy at all times.
+Your data security and privacy are of utmost importance to us.
+The extension securely stores your timetable data locally, and no personal information is collected or shared.

 ## Contribute

-We encourage contributions from the developer community to further enhance and expand the Pingala Timetable Chrome Extension.
-If you would like to contribute, please follow these steps:
+We welcome contributions from the community to improve and expand the Class Hai Bhai!
+Chrome Extension.
+If you're a developer and would like to contribute, please fork our repository on GitHub and submit pull requests.

-1. Fork the repository on GitHub.
-2. Create a new branch for your changes.
-3. Make your modifications.
-4. Submit a pull request.

-Your contributions will help improve the extension and make it more robust for students.